Hazmat diving: Equipment

 Most equipment used for hazmat diving is similar to other professional diving equipment, but may be modified to limit the risk of direct exposure of the diver and support personnel to the hazardous materials known or suspected to be present.
 The equipment appropriate to a hazmat diving operation will depend on the nature of the hazardous materials present and their potential effect on the diving team, and also to legislative constraints and the recommendations or requirements of codes of practice and organisational guidelines.
-The legal constraints commonly only allow the use of surface supplied diving equipment – scuba is generally not permitted for hazmat diving.
+The legal constraints commonly only allow the use of surface supplied diving equipment – scuba equipment is generally not permitted for hazmat diving.

 One of the features common to hazmat diving equipment is breathing gas exhaust systems that minimise the risk of backflow of contamination through the exhaust valves into the helmet.
 Most of these systems provide a slight over-pressure inside the helmet to prevent backflow in addition to non-return valves.